vantage-sh/docs.vantage.sh/docs/kubernetes_container_insights.md

 ## Adding Permissions for Node Roles

 Next, you will have to modify the IAM permissions of the Node Role that is used for your EKS Cluster roles.
-They step will require two changes:
+This step will require two changes:

 - An inline policy that allows the role to `assumeRole` the IAM role on the Vantage side.
 - Attachment of an AWS Managed Policy called `CloudWatchAgentServerPolicy`, which allows the node to send CloudWatch metrics.